WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 Of course, replace "{-at-}"with the @-sign and replace "{-dot-}" with a dot.

-But please read this first: Before you send me an e-mail, please consult this site's troubleshooting page and search page to see whether the answers you need are already available here.
-Also, please consult consult the frequently-asked questions elsewhere on this page.
-If you asking a general question about WordPerfect (and not a question specifically about something you found on this site) please do not send me a private e-mail!
+If you are asking a general question about WordPerfect (and not a question specifically about something you found on this site) please do not send me a private e-mail!
 Instead, please post your question in the WordPerfect for DOS forum at WP Universe instead of sending it to me as a private message.

 Note: If your e-mail service uses a challenge-response system that requires senders to click a link in order to authenticate themselves before you can receive the message (EarthLink SpamBlocker, for example), be very careful to add my address to your list of allowed senders before you send me an e-mail.
 Do not expect me to visit a web site in order to authenticate myself before I can reply to your question.

-If you are asking for help about the information or drivers on this site, please include your WPDOS version (5.1, 5.1+, 6.0, 6.0a, 6.0b, 6.0c, 6.1, 6.2), your Windows version (95, 98, Me, NT, 2000, XP), and, if you have a question about printing, the full name of your printer (for example, HP DeskJet 990cse), not just the number ("HP 1100" can mean any of four completely different printers; I cannot help unless you include the full name of the printer), and the kind of printer connection you use (parallel port, USB, network, etc.).
+If you are asking for help about the information or drivers on this site, please include your WPDOS version (5.1, 5.1+, 6.0, 6.0a, 6.0b, 6.0c, 6.1, 6.2), your Windows version (95, 98, Me, NT, 2000, XP), and, if you have a question about printing, include the full name of your printer (for example, HP DeskJet 990cse), not just the number ("HP 1100" can mean any of four completely different printers; I cannot help unless you include the full name of the printer) and the kind of printer connection you use (parallel port, USB, network, etc.).
 Also, if you are trying to print across a network or if you have WPDOS installed on a network drive, please give the fullest possible details about the kind of network you use (ordinary Windows network, Novell Netware, etc.), and whether or not WPDOS is installed on a remote network drive.

 How to print to a file (if I ask you to send me a printfile)